Bob Zeman

-Edward Robert Zeman (February 22, 1937 – May 3, 2019) was an American football defensive back who played six seasons in the American Football League (AFL) from 1960 to 1966.
+Edward Robert Zeman (February 22, 1937 – May 3, 2019) was an American professional football defensive back who played six seasons in the American Football League (AFL) from 1960 to 1966.

 Playing career

 Early years

 Zeman attended Wheaton Warrenville South High School in Wheaton, Illinois, the home town as legendary collegiate and professional running back Red Grange.
 Also himself originally a running back, Zeman managed to break several of the "Galloping Ghost's" high school records.
 He was later inducted into its Hall of Fame.

 Wisconsin Badgers

 Zeman played on both sides of the ball at Wisconsin.
 However, he never eclipsed 600 yards of rushing, playing mostly defense.
 After playing in the Rose Bowl his senior year, Zeman met with executives in Los Angeles.

 Los Angeles/San Diego Chargers

 Zeman was drafted by the Los Angeles Chargers in the 1960 AFL draft.
 Zeman was part of a stellar defense nicknamed the "Seven Pirates" — a squad which intercepted an AFL record 49 passes during the 1961 season.